richardverheyen/jobhound/instructions/onboarding_flow.md

-Security Considerations for the Onboarding Flow
+# Security Considerations for the Onboarding Flow

-Based on the changes I've implemented, let me explain the security measures that make this onboarding flow secure and resistant to abuse:
+Based on the new implementation using Supabase Auth's anonymous users, here are the security measures that make this onboarding flow secure and resistant to abuse:

-1. Secure Session Management
+## 1. Secure User Management

-The new onboarding flow uses a secure session management approach:
+The new onboarding flow uses Supabase Auth's built-in anonymous authentication:

-Cryptographically secure random tokens: The session_id is generated using gen_random_bytes(32) which creates a 256-bit random token that is cryptographically secure.
+- **Native Supabase Auth integration**: Leverages Supabase's battle-tested authentication system instead of custom session management.
-Limited session lifetime: Each onboarding session has a configurable expiration time with a hard maximum limit of 72 hours.
+- **Limited anonymous user lifetime**: Each anonymous user has a configurable expiration time (default 24 hours, maximum 72 hours).
-Session status tracking: Sessions have explicit status values (created, active, completed, expired) to prevent reuse of completed sessions.
+- **User status tracking**: Anonymous users are clearly marked with `is_anonymous=true` flag and tracked with `anonymous_expires_at` timestamp.

-2. Row-Level Security (RLS) Policies
+## 2. Row-Level Security (RLS) Policies

 The RLS policies ensure data can only be accessed by the appropriate users:

+- All database operations use Supabase Auth's built-in `auth.uid()` function to verify user identity.
-Only authenticated users can create onboarding sessions (via the Edge Function) Resumes, jobs, and job scans created during onboarding can only be accessed by:
+- Jobs, resumes, and job scans created during onboarding belong directly to the anonymous user.

-The user who owns them after authentication
-The specific onboarding session that created them (using the temporary session context)

-RLS policies check that the onboarding session is active and not expired
+- When converted to a registered user, all data remains accessible to the same user ID.
+- No custom session context is needed as we rely on Supabase Auth for authentication.

-3. Rate Limiting
+## 3. Rate Limiting and Abuse Prevention

-The Edge Function implements basic IP-based rate limiting to prevent abuse from a single client.
+- Supabase Auth has built-in protections against rapid creation of multiple users.
+- Additional application-level rate limiting can be implemented in Edge Functions.
+- Scheduled cleanup of expired anonymous users prevents accumulation of abandoned data.

-4. Secure Migration of Data
+## 4. Secure User Conversion

-When a user completes onboarding:
+When a user completes onboarding and creates an account:

-The session is marked as completed (preventing future use) All data is properly transferred to the authenticated user The onboarding session IDs are removed from the transferred records Only the specific user who completes onboarding can access the data
+- The anonymous user is converted to a registered user in-place.
+- All data ownership is preserved without the need for complex migration.
+- The user's authentication status is properly updated in both Auth and the database.

-5. Validation at Every Step
+## 5. Validation Throughout the Flow

 Multiple validation steps are implemented:

-Email format validation (if provided)
+- Email validation during permanent account creation.
-Session validity checks before allowing access Expiration timestamp validation
+- Anonymous user expiration checks before allowing access.
-JWT token validation for authenticated users
+- Auth token validation through Supabase's built-in mechanisms.

-6. Automatic Cleanup
+## 6. Automatic Cleanup

-A function to automatically expire old sessions prevents orphaned data:
+A function to automatically clean up expired anonymous users prevents data accumulation:

+- `cleanup_expired_anonymous_users()` removes all data associated with expired anonymous users.
-expire_onboarding_sessions() can be scheduled to run periodically
+- This function can be scheduled to run periodically via Supabase's scheduled functions.

-Implementation Notes
+## Implementation Notes

-Database Changes:
+### Database Changes:

-New onboarding_sessions table for secure session management Foreign key references from operational tables to onboarding sessions Secure helper functions for creating, validating, and completing onboarding
+- Added `is_anonymous` and `anonymous_expires_at` fields to the users table.
+- Removed the separate `onboarding_sessions` table and related foreign keys.
+- Created functions for anonymous user creation, conversion, and cleanup.

+### Authentication Flow:

+- Use `supabase.auth.signUp()` with anonymous email/password to create temporary users.
+- Apply RLS based on the authenticated user ID from Supabase Auth.
+- Convert anonymous users to registered users when they complete signup.

-Edge Functions:
+### Edge Functions:

-create-onboarding: Creates a secure session for unauthenticated users
-set-temporary-session: Associates the current request with a specific session
-complete-onboarding: Securely transfers onboarding data to the authenticated user

-Security Protections:

-Use of SECURITY DEFINER on critical functions Row-level security throughout
-Comprehensive validation
-JWT authentication for the completion phase
+- No need for `set-temporary-session` or custom session handling.
+- Edge functions can use the standard Supabase Auth context.

-Key Benefits of This Approach
+## Key Benefits of This Approach

-Frictionless Onboarding: Users can try the service before creating an account Data Security: All data remains protected by RLS
-Abuse Prevention: Rate limiting, expiry, and session validation prevent abuse Seamless Account Transition: Data is automatically linked to the user account when created
-Compliance: Clear data management and privacy considerations
+- **Simplified Security Model**: Uses Supabase Auth's built-in mechanisms instead of custom sessions.
+- **Improved User Experience**: Seamless onboarding without requiring account creation upfront.
+- **Reduced Complexity**: Eliminates custom session management code and related security concerns.
+- **Better Data Integrity**: All data is properly associated with users from the beginning.
+- **Increased Reliability**: Leverages Supabase's thoroughly tested authentication system.

 This implementation provides a secure onboarding flow that balances user experience with security, ensuring that your system can't be abused by malicious actors while still allowing legitimate users to experience the application before committing to account creation.